tompatman/modplus/README.md

 modplus is a modbus helper library used in conjunction with libmodbus.
 It allows for descriptive elements to be easily associated with a modbus register, contains controller and node classes facilitate modbus connection maintenance, updates and register writes.

-Project started by Tom Alexander and Greg Morehead
+Project started by Tom Alexander and Greg Morehead.

 ## Installation